Naraina Pillai: Contributions

-Apart from his success in business, Pillai is best remembered for his social contributions.
+Apart from business, Pillai is also remembered for his social contributions.
 He was keen to build a temple on the island to serve the growing Hindu population there.
 After some difficulty in obtaining a suitable site, he was able to acquire land at South Bridge Road for the purpose in 1823.
 Here, he erected the Sri Mariamman Temple in 1827, which endures today as the oldest Hindu place of worship on the island, and one of the National Monuments of Singapore.
 Pillai also envisioned a Hindu Institute for young boys, but this did not materialize.
 Nevertheless, Pillai’s standing led to his appointment by the British as the chief of the Indian population, which conferred on him powers to settle disputes within the community.

 Awards

 Pillay gained recognition as a leader amongst the Tamils and was appointed chief of Indians from Cholamandalaman, given the authority to settle disputes amongst the Tamils.